-- Subsection (c)(12) provides an exemption to the subsection (e)(2)(D)1 diesel PM standards for prime engines. - Subsection (e)(2)(B)(3)a.I.i allows emergency engines to emit at a rate greater than 0.40 grams per brake horsepower hour, provided that the operating time for the purposes of maintenance and testing does not exceed 20 hours per year.
+- Subsection (c)(12) provides an exemption to the subsection (e)(2)(D)1 diesel PM standards for prime engines. - Subsection (e)(2)(B)(3)a.I.i allows in-use emergency standby engines to emit at a rate greater than 0.40 grams per brake horsepower hour, provided that the operating time for the purposes of maintenance and testing does not exceed 20 hours per year.

 Owners and operators of engines that utilize one of these 20 hours per year provisions shall receive a Permit to Operate with a not to exceed 20 hours per year permit condition.
 Later, if an owner or operator exceeds the limit, the APCD will not automatically require the owner or operator to meet the ATCM emission limits for an engine that operates more than 20 hours per year.
-If a source anticipates exceeding the 20 hour per year limit, they can apply for a variance.
-In cases where an engine operating schedule routinely exceeds 20 hours per year, the source would need to seek other resolutions.
+In cases where an engine operating schedule routinely exceeds 20 hours per year, the permitting and ATCM applicability requirements would need to be reassessed.